 Sasha joined Foster LLP in 2013, after working for a prominent civil litigation firm in 2012.
 Sasha practices in all areas of family law and is focused on obtaining efficient and cost-effective solutions for her clients.
-She has appeared before the Provincial Court of Alberta and the Court of Queen’s Bench of Alberta.
+She has appeared before the Provincial Court of Alberta and the Court of King’s Bench of Alberta.

 Sasha obtained her J.D. from the University of Western Ontario in 2014.
 In 2010, she graduated from the University of Calgary with a Bachelor of Arts in Psychology (with distinction) and a Bachelor of Arts in Religious Studies (with distinction).
 She graduated with the highest academic standing in the Eastern Religion Stream.

 Prior to attending law school, Sasha worked for Alberta Justice as a Case Management Clerk in Provincial Criminal Court.
 She has also worked for Hull Child and Family Services, and has experience working with children of diverse cultural backgrounds, social challenges and developmental delays.